Indigo Tribe: Powers and abilities

 The Indigo Tribe harnesses the indigo light of compassion.
 Robin S. Rosenberg, a clinical psychologist and editor of the anthology The Psychology of Superheroes, describes compassion as being able to have empathy for someone while maintaining enough distance to understand their motivations.

-The indigo ring has basic power ring abilities such as flight and aura projection, as shown on the cover of Blackest Night: Tales of the Corps #3.
-Members can use indigo light to teleport themselves and others over vast intergalactic distances; this drains much of the ring's power, so the wearer uses it sparingly.
+The indigo ring has basic power ring abilities such as flight and aura projection.
+Members can use indigo light to teleport themselves and others over vast intergalactic distances.
+However, teleportation drains much of the ring's power and is thus used sparingly.
 The indigo light can also heal individuals with great empathy but exposes people to the pain they have inflicted on others.